 Leases Payable - The District has entered into lease agreements for the use of right to use equipment.
-Due to the implementation of GASB Statement No. 87, the District will report an intangible capital asset and corresponding liability for the future scheduled payments under the leases.
+The District reports an intangible capital asset and corresponding liability for the future scheduled payments under the leases.
 The lease payments will be paid from the general fund.